User Identity

 Duplicate validation on the primary source

-After merging records across sources, Moveworks performs duplicate validation only on the primary source.
-There are 2 main scenarios of this process to understand:
+There are 2 main scenarios in this process to understand:

-• Moveworks fails the ingestion run for the primary source.
+- Moveworks fails the entire ingestion run

-• No users from that run are imported or updated until duplicates are resolved at the source.
+- No users from that run are imported or updated until duplicates are resolved at the source.

-Primary vs secondary sources:
+Note: Primary vs secondary sources:

-1. Only the primary source can create new Moveworks users.
+- Only the primary source can create new Moveworks users.

-2. Secondary sources cannot create new users; they only serve to enrich users that already exist in the primary source and are being imported from the primary source.
+- Secondary sources cannot create new users; they only serve to enrich users that already exist in the primary source and are being imported from the primary source.

 Because each source collapses duplicates internally (keeping only one record per key), the final merged users typically contains one record per merging attribute, and the 5% threshold rarely triggers except in misconfiguration scenarios.